- How it Works

 DOE and Machine Learning

-Machine Learning (ML), whereby computational algorithms interpret complex data, is a methodological approach to solve optimization problems when there is a lot of data available.
+Machine Learning (ML), whereby computational algorithms interpret complex data, is a methodological approach to solving optimization problems when there is a lot of data available.
 DOE can help ML approaches become more effective by finding the optimal algorithmic parameter settings, while ML can support DOE by better detecting the effects of factors and their interactions.
 Biological experimentation can be expensive, but through the use of DOE, coupled with ML, it may be possible to build Machine Learning capabilities using smaller (and less costly) data sets.
-This is especially useful as experiments scale-up and the amount of data generated is difficult to collect and process manually.
+This is especially useful as experiments scale up and the amount of data generated is difficult to collect and process manually.

 Liquid handling technologies allow us to consider more complex DOE experiments than ever before as they transcend the human limitations of carrying out physical work.
 This results in much more data captured by the software, as well as metadata that contextualizes the main data points of the factors under examination.
 By leveraging the power of ML in data analysis, the effect of the metadata can be considered in addition to the main data points in how outputs are affected by a process.